-Alasdair Neale is Music Director of the Sun Valley Summer Symphony and Music Director of the Marin Symphony.
-In his twenty-four years as Music Director of the Sun Valley Summer Symphony, Mr. Neale has propelled this festival to national status: it is now the largest privately funded free admission symphony in America.
-Among the many celebrated guest artists that Mr. Neale has brought to this festival are: Emanuel Ax, Joshua Bell, Renée Fleming, Audra McDonald, Midori, Itzhak Perlman, Gil Shaham, Jean-Yves Thibaudet, Yuja Wang and the Mormon Tabernacle Choir.
+Alasdair Neale is Music Director of the Sun Valley Summer Symphony and Marin Symphony and is the newly appointed Music Director of the New Haven Symphony Orchestra.
+In his 25 years as Music Director of the Sun Valley Summer Symphony, Mr. Neale has propelled this festival to national status: It is now the largest privately funded free-admission symphony in America.
+Among the many celebrated guest artists that Mr. Neale has brought to this festival are: Emanuel Ax, Joshua Bell, Renée Fleming, Audra McDonald, Midori, Itzhak Perlman, Gil Shaham, Jean-Yves Thibaudet, Yuja Wang, and the Mormon Tabernacle Choir.

 As Music Director of the Marin Symphony since 2001, Mr. Neale has been hailed for invigorating the orchestra and establishing it as one of the finest in the Bay Area.
 Under Mr. Neale’s direction, the Marin Symphony was chosen as one of several distinguished orchestras to participate in Magnum Opus, a groundbreaking, decade-long commissioning project bringing new music to the San Francisco Bay Area and beyond.
 Osvaldo Golijov, Kevin Puts, Kenji Bunch, David Carlson, and Avner Dorman were among the composers represented in the project.

-Highlights of Mr. Neale’s 2017-2018 season include return engagements with the New Haven Symphony, Symphony Silicon Valley, and his operatic debut with Opera Idaho where he will conduct André Previn’s A Streetcar Named Desire.
+Highlights of Mr. Neale’s 2017-2018 season included return engagements with the New Haven Symphony Orchestra and Symphony Silicon Valley and his operatic debut with Opera Idaho conducting André Previn’s A Streetcar Named Desire.

 From 2001 to 2011, Mr. Neale served as Principal Guest Conductor of the New World Symphony.
 From 2001 to 2014, he served on the faculty of the San Francisco Conservatory of Music.
-He has guest conducted numerous orchestras around the world, including the New York Philharmonic, Dallas Symphony, Saint Louis Symphony, Houston Symphony, Toronto Symphony, Seattle Symphony, St. Paul Chamber Orchestra, Honolulu Symphony, Fort Worth Symphony, Kansas City Symphony, Colorado Symphony, Nashville Symphony, San Antonio Symphony, Florida Orchestra, New Haven Symphony, Phoenix Symphony, Royal Scottish National Orchestra, Orchestre National de Lyon, Sydney Symphony, Real Filharmonia de Galicia, l’Orchestre Métropolitan du Grand-Montréal, Radio Sinfonie Orchester Stuttgart, Auckland Philharmonia, Orchestra of St. Gallen (Switzerland), MDR Leipzig, NDR Hannover, Trondheim Symphony, Orchestre du Capitole de Toulouse, Ensemble Orchestral de Paris, and at the Aspen Music Festival.
-In March 2002, he collaborated with director Peter Sellars and composer John Adams to open the Adelaide Festival with a production of the oratorio El Niño.
+He has guest-conducted numerous orchestras around the world, including the New York Philharmonic, Dallas Symphony Orchestra, St. Louis Symphony Orchestra, Houston Symphony, Toronto Symphony Orchestra, Seattle Symphony, Honolulu Symphony, Kansas City Symphony, Nashville Symphony, Florida Orchestra, Royal Scottish National Orchestra, Orchestre National de Lyon, Sydney Symphony Orchestra, Real Filharmonía de Galicia, l’Orchestre Métropolitain, Auckland Philharmonia, St. Gallen Symphony Orchestra, MDR Leipzig Radio Symphony Orchestra, NDR Hannover, Trondheim Symphony Orchestra, and Orchestre National du Capitole de Toulouse, among others.